The Art of the Future page 1

 The Art of the Future page 1 page 2 page 3 Page 4

-E-E: Everything that is made by hands or will ever be made by hands, including all future movements in art, is actually just a matter of technique; a technique of expression, an artistic technique.
-Yet applying this theory to the concept of the art of the future, the technique an artist uses to express something is not at all essential.
-Here, the most essential thing is the inner state, the feeling – and it is, indeed, a feeling, which the artist experiences and which allows him to receive something – the feeling that precedes creation.
+E-E: Everything that is made by hand or will ever be made by hand, including all future movements in art, is actually just a matter of technique; a technique of expression, an artistic technique.
+Yet viewed from the perspective of the theory of ‘the art of the future’, the technique an artist uses to express something is not at all essential.
+What will come to be essential above all else is the inner state, the feeling – a feeling experienced by the artist that places him in a state of receptiveness – a feeling, moreover, that actually precedes the creative act.
 In other words, the inner feeling which helps one to create something within oneself is of primary importance, and pictures and other such things that emerge through it are only secondary.

 H: They may be secondary, but it is the only way for people to …